ccnmtl/compiled/content/articles/searching-1.md

 The search feature is not just about the engines looking for things in the database.
 Search begins with the user’s intention, and it revolves around the user’s expectations in searching.
-The search experience should be intuitive, and informative.
+The search experience should be intuitive, as well as informative.
 I hope he questions here can serve as a starting guide to a better search design.

 So, what does the “Green Notebook Quest” look like in context of search